TAC How Does Open Adoption Work

 What is Open Adoption?

 Open adoption is an agreement between birth parent(s) and adoptive parent(s) that allows for an ongoing relationship well after the adoptive placement is completed.
 This can range from exchanging letters, pictures, or emails to having visits in person.
-Open adoptions are not the same as foster care arrangements.
-In a foster placement, predominantly the state determines the level of connection throughout the child’s life.
+Open adoptions are the opposite of closed adoption and are not the same as foster care arrangements.

 How Can an Open Adoption Benefit Birth Mothers?